openstack/cinder-specs/specs/kilo/over-subscription-in-thin-provisioning.rst

 If an extra spec scope key "provisioning:type" is defined, it can be used by the driver to detemine whether the lun to be provisioned is thin or thick.
 The value of this extra spec is either "thin" or "thick".
+Note this extra spec is not used by the scheduler to find a backend.

 Capacity filter
 ---------------